 RedTeam provides a dedicated team to assist companies implementing the software for the first time, plenty of free training, and education for new users.
 Anytime a team member has a question, they can also reach out to RedTeam’s support staff via chat or email, or they can reference RedTeam’s help center online.

-RedTeam is one of the most powerful project management tools relative to its cost.
+RedTeam is one of the most powerful construction project management tools relative to its cost.
 Being a web-based product, it is accessible on any device with internet access, and its mobile app makes updating project details from the field easier than doing so with non-web-based products.
 The suite of features is very complete for most use cases and integrations with leading accounting software and other construction management platforms make it even more robust.
-RedTeam’s affordability, even for small construction companies, sets it apart from many other full-feature project management software companies.
+RedTeam’s affordability, even for small construction companies, sets it apart from many other full-feature construction management software companies.
 For all of these reasons, we rate RedTeam the best construction project management software for small businesses.

 Sage 300 Construction and Real Estate (Best for Large Enterprises)